srinandan/srinandans-hybrid/README.md

 ## Prerequisites

-* A supported version of kubernetes cluster
+* A kubernetes cluster of supported version
-* Apigee control plane entities like Organization, Environment & Environment Group exists
+* Apigee control plane entities like Organization, Environment & Environment Group have been created
 * A Google Service Account is created with appropriate roles/permissions.
 This repo assumes a single GSA for all components (udca, sync etc.)
 * If not using workload identity, download the private key.
+Name the file `client_secret.json` and place the file in `./overlays/org-components/google-service-accounts/` and `./overlays/env-components/google-service-accounts/`

 ## Folder Structure